 - 300-500 point improvement: 150 hours+

-If you’re already scoring close to your target SAT scores, then you can feel satisfied with your PSAT scores.
-If you fell short by a hundred points, then you need to kick your test prep into gear and devote several hours a week to getting ready for the SAT.
-If you have months to prepare, then you can definitely see a big improvement in your scores and skills as a test-taker.
+If you’re already scoring close to your target SAT scores on the PSAT, then you can feel satisfied with your PSAT scores.
+But if you fell short by a hundred points, then you need to kick your test prep into gear and devote several hours a week to getting ready for the SAT.
+Fortunately, if you have months to prepare and use that time effectively, you can definitely see a big improvement in both your skills as a test-taker and your SAT score.

 Your PSAT score report offers a useful starting point for your SAT prep.
-Whether or not you think you got a good score on the PSAT, you can still achieve a good score on the SAT with enough commitment.
+Whether or not you think you did well on the PSAT, you can still achieve a good score on the SAT with enough commitment.

-In closing, we'll go over the key points you need to remember about what makes a good score on the 2017 PSAT.
+In closing, we'll go over the key points you need to remember about what a good score for the 2018 PSAT is.

 What SAT score do you need to be a good candidate for your dream school?
 Your PSAT scores can help you achieve your dream.

-If you take the PSAT in 2017, then you'll get your scores back mid-December.
-Your PSAT score report might look confusing at first glance, but now you understand what all of its scaled scores, section scores, and subscores mean (and you can always use this article as a refresher if you forget!).
-Students aiming for National Merit will also want to check their Selection Index score to see if it's above past years' qualifying scores for their state.
-If you haven't taken the PSAT yet, you can use the cutoffs to set goals for your scores.
+If you take the PSAT in 2018, you'll get your scores back mid-December.
+The score report you get might be confusing at first, but you now know what PSAT scaled scores, section scores, and subscores mean (and you can always use this article as a refresher if you forget!).
+Students aiming for National Merit should also check Selection Index score to see if it's above past years' qualifying scores for their state.

 Everyone has their own definition for what is a “good” PSAT score.
-For example, you might think a good score is one that is higher than that of most other students.
-You can use percentiles to figure out what makes a good score on the PSAT.
+For example, what you might think a good score could simply be one that's higher than most other students' scores.
+In that case, you can use percentiles to figure out what makes a good score on the PSAT.

 If you’re a high-achieving student who has spent time prepping for the PSAT, then a good score for you might mean receiving National Merit distinction.
-National Merit is extremely competitive and only goes to the top scorers across the country get named Commended Scholars and Semifinalists.
+National Merit is extremely competitive and only top scorers across the country get named Commended Scholars and Semifinalists.
 Before taking the PSAT, you should use the Selection Index cutoff for your state to set your PSAT score goals.

 Taking the PSAT can tell you about your strong and weak areas (which you can use for the PSAT prep) as well as qualifying you as a National Merit Semifinalist.
-In the end, you should decide what makes a good score for you based on your personal goals and plans.
+In the end, you should decide what a good PSAT score for you is based on your personal goals and plans.

-If you get named a National Merit Semifinalist, what steps do you need to take to move on to become a Finalist and earn scholarship money?
-Find out with our complete guide on how to become a National Merit Finalist.
+Once you're named a National Merit Semifinalist, what's the next step?
+Find out how to move on in the competition and win scholarship money with our complete guide on how to become a National Merit Finalist.

-What are the differences in content between the PSAT and SAT?
+How does the PSAT differ from the SAT?
 Should you prep for both at once or one at a time?
-Learn more about the four key differences between the PSAT and SAT here.
+Learn more about the similarities and differences between the PSAT and SAT here.